zhenghua-QI/zhenghua-qi.github.io/_pages/cv.md

 Education
 ======
-* Ph.D.
-Candidate in Economics, *Hong Kong University of Science and Technology*, Aug 2019 - Present
+* Ph.D. in Economics, *Hong Kong University of Science and Technology*, Aug 2019 - May 2025
 * M.Sc. in Finance and Economics, *London School of Economics and Political Science*, Aug 2018 - Jun 2019
 * B.Ec. in Finance, *Shandong University*, Sep 2014 - Jun 2018